 FAO and Uganda Government working together to implement the app in the nation’s veterinary system

 The EMA is the latest FAO initiative to expand the use of mobile communication devices eyeing to enhance disease control.
 Having previously used SMS and digital pen technology to transmit information during avian influenza field projects, the progression to smartphone technology was the next logical step.

 On 25 January, 2013, a workshop on the National Veterinary Services of Uganda was held in Entebbe.
 FAO animal health experts and Ugandan authorities discussed animal information systems at national level, and the use of mobile devices to improve disease reporting and information gathering.
 With both factors in mind, they agreed to implement a pilot activity for the EMA.

 FAO's objective was to facilitate the exchange of disease information between farmers, the National Animal Disease Diagnostics and Epidemiology Center, ten District Veterinary Officers, and the Chief Veterinary Officer.

-The Organization provided smartphones to the chief veterinary officer, epidemiologists at the centre and the district veterinary officers, as well as two computers and a power backup for the centre.
+The Organization provided smartphones to the chief vet, epidemiologists at the centre and the district vets, as well as two computers and a power backup for the centre.
 During a five-day training session all personnel were taught how to install and use the app, as well as how to implement the standard procedure for reporting and validating a disease.